cavo789/joomla_log_admin/readme.md

 When you don't remember again your super admin account or even password, `log_admin` will allow you to start your administrator interface by, just, putting this script in your `/administrator` folder.

-Don't be blocked anymore or don't play anymore with `phpMyAdmin` for creating a new admin / resetting the password / ..., just use this straigth-forward script.
+Don't be blocked anymore or don't play anymore with `phpMyAdmin` for creating a new admin / resetting the password / ..., just use this straightforward script.

 #### Note

 The "official" (= recommended by the Joomla project) way is either to edit the `configuration.php` file or to go `phpMyAdmin` and create a new user / reset an existing user.
 More info on [https://docs.joomla.org/How_do_you_recover_or_reset_your_admin_password%3F](https://docs.joomla.org/How_do_you_recover_or_reset_your_admin_password%3F)

-#### BE CAREFULL !!!
+#### BE CAREFUL!!!

-**If you've copy this script onto your website, don't forget it !
+**If you've copied this script onto your website, don't forget it !
 The script will be automatically deleted after the first use but ... use it ;-) If the script stay unused, don't forget to delete it.**

 ### Install

-1. Make a right-clic on the hyperlink to [log_admin.php](https://raw.githubusercontent.com/cavo789/joomla_free/master/src/log_admin/log_admin.php) and select `save the target of the link as` so you can save the file on your hard disk.
+1. Make a right-click on the hyperlink to [log_admin.php](https://raw.githubusercontent.com/cavo789/joomla_free/master/src/log_admin/log_admin.php) and select `save the target of the link as` so you can save the file on your hard disk.
 2. With a FTP client, copy the downloaded file onto your website, in the `/administrator` folder.

 ### Usage

 Start a browser and run the script by going to `https://yourwebsite/administrator/log_admin.php`.

-The script will start, retrieve the first non blocked super-admin, start a session with that user, open your Joomla backend interface and make a suicide: the script will be removed automatically.
+The script will start, retrieve the first non-blocked super-admin, start a session with that user, open your Joomla backend interface and make a suicide: the script will be removed automatically.

 Now, that you're in the backend, you can do what you want like: